Code-Institute-Submissions/MS2-3/readme.md

 ## Beat The Break - [Live Site](https://beatthebreak.com)

-Beat The Break is a fun music interactive game based around the famous MPC (Music Production Centre).
+Beat The Break is an interactive music game based around the famous MPC (Music Production Centre).
 The MPC is at the heart of most modern music productions but rose to fame in the 80's with the introduction of the Akai MPC60.

-This game aims to teach the user the basic operation of a drum sequencer.
-They will learn how different beats/breaks are programmed across a grid of 16 pads and four differnt drums (Kick, Snare, Hi-Hat and Open Hi-Hat).
+This game aims to teach the user the basic operation of a MPC sequencer.
+They will learn how different drum beats/breaks are programmed across a grid of 16 pads and four main drums (Kick, Snare, Hi-Hat and Open Hi-Hat).

  - - - -